PlatformOfTrust/translator-skeleton-python/README.md

 This will generate an `index.html`-file under `docs/`.
 Open the file in your browser to check that the documentation is in order.

+The HTML API documentation for the skeleton can be found [here](https://platformoftrust.github.io/translator-skeleton-python/)

+## Changes

+Changes in the translator skeleton can be found in the [CHANGELOG](CHANGELOG.md).

 ## License

 MIT, see [LICENSE](LICENSE).